sandeepbanoula/sandeepbanoula/README.md

-- 👋 Hi, I’m @sandeepbanoula
+- 👋 Hi, I’m Sandeep Banoula.
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in web devlopment.
-- 🌱 I’m currently learning data structures
+- 🌱 I’m currently learning data structures.
-- 💞️ I’m looking to collaborate on web based projects
+- 💞️ I’m looking to collaborate on web based projects.
-- 📫 How to reach me banoula.sandeep@gmail.com
+- 📫 You can reach me at banoula.sandeep@gmail.com

 <!---
 sandeepbanoula/sandeepbanoula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.